David A. Kenny

 Causal Assumptions

 Statistical mediation analysis is nearly 100 years old.
 In 1981, Judd and Kenny described the four causal assumptions, mentioned earlier: direction, interaction, reliability, and confounding.
 The same assumptions were also discussed by James and Brett (1984).
 In the 1985, Baron and Kenny discussed interaction and reliability, and cited the earlier Judd and Kenny (1981a) paper for more information on the causal assumptions necessary for mediation.
-So by the mid-1980s the assumptions necessary to draw casual conclusions for mediation were in the literature.
+So by the mid-1980s the assumptions necessary to draw causal conclusions for mediation were in the literature.

 Despite these sources emphasizing the importance of the four causal assumptions, most mediation analysis papers failed to discuss them.
 Two papers that have carefully examined the extent to which researchers consider those assumptions.